Val Pelizzaro: Club career

-National team
+International career

 After Kutis won the 1957 National Cup, the US Football Association decided to call up the entire team to represent the U.S. in two World Cup qualification games.
 As a result, Pelizzaro earned two caps with the U.S. national team, both losses to Canada.
 The first was a 5–1 loss on June 22, 1957.
 The second game was a July 6 loss to Canada.
 He was also a member of the U.S. soccer team that earned a bronze medal at the 1959 Pan American Games.
 He was also a member of the U.S. Olympic soccer team.

-Coaching
+Coaching career

 After retiring from playing in 1967, Pelizzaro was hired as an assistant coach at Saint Louis University.
 He served under head coach Harry Keough from 1967 to 1982 and then under coach Joe Clarke from 1982 to 1996.
 In that stretch, SLU won five NCAA championships and were runners-up three times.
 In 1997, Clarke and Pelizzaro moved to Washington University in St Louis.
 Pelizzaro has coached over 800 collegiate soccer games with a winning percentage of over 72%.
 Pelizzaro also coached for Visitation Academy high school with Tom Fernandez and Dick Westbrook.
 During his tenure there Visitation teams won three state championships and numerous district championships as well.